Skip to Main Content

 The first time you refer to a resource you include a Full Notes which gives the author's name(s) and the title of the text with the publication details in parentheses.
 This can vary according to source type.
 If you quote a source or refer to information from a specific passage from a source that has an unchangeable location indicator, include the page number or location.

 Subsequent footnotes for the same resource take Short Note form.
-Short notes only include the author(s), title and location information in the format seen in the final Reference List.
+Short notes only include the author(s), title and location information in the format seen in the final Bibliography.
 Titles of longer than 4 words can be shortened, but must retain the keywords to be easily recognizable.

-According to IB Requirements, you must include the Reference List at the end of your work.
+According to IB Requirements, you must include the Bibliography at the end of your work.

 Full Note